integritymarketing/integrity-agent-dashboard-legacy/README.md

 ## Environments

-All builds are automatically created via Netlify's out of the box CI/CD build process to the five environments below.
+All builds are automatically created via Netlify's out of the box CI/CD build process to the environments documented below.
 There are two build targets.
 App + Auth

 ### Build Target: Portal App